shanghai french concession view

 Class Format

 The semester is 15 weeks long and includes a one-week orientation, 12 weeks of instruction, a group cultural excursion, a one-week program break for independent travel, and typically, one national holiday.
 Courses take place Monday through Thursday for two to four hours with occasional course-related field trips on Fridays and weekends.
-Class sizes range from 4 to 20 students and are typically co-taught by head language instructors and assistant language instructors.
+Class sizes range from four to 20 students and are typically co-taught by head language instructors and assistant language instructors.
 Students also meet with peer tutors for structured tutorials for at least two hours per week.
 All Chinese language courses, business electives, and area studies electives are managed by CIEE and specially designed for CIEE study abroad students.
 Some area study courses may include a limited number of ECNU students to increase cross-cultural and academic exchange.

 Grading